Clara (2018 film)

 Clara is a 2018 Canadian-British science fiction film and the second feature film directed by Akash Sherman.
-The film stars husband and wife actors Patrick J. Adams and Troian Bellisario, playing astrophysicist Isaac and itinerant artist Clara, who become close while searching for signs of intelligent life in the universe.
-The film received divided or mixed reviews from critics.
+The film stars husband and wife performers Patrick J. Adams and Troian Bellisario, playing astrophysicist Isaac and itinerant artist Clara, who become close while searching for signs of intelligent life in the universe.

+The film received mixed reviews from critics.

 Plot

 Dr. Isaac Bruno holds a postdoctoral research fellowship in astrophysics at (fictional) Ontario University, in Toronto.
 His goal of finding signs of intelligent life in the universe has become an obsession, linked to an unspecified trauma in his personal life two years earlier.
 He has become increasingly antagonistic towards his students and has taken to misappropriating time on ground-based telescopes in Chile, intended for a colleague's research.
 His department head suspends him, denying him any access to the school's research facilities.

 The TESS orbiting telescope is launched, providing enormous amounts of data that is shared with the world, in a community effort to analyze and find possible life on exoplanets.
 Isaac posts flyers looking for an unpaid research assistant, offering nothing but room and board.
 His only response is from Clara, an uneducated artist who has lived a Bohemian lifestyle.
-Clara has her own secrets, seen taking some type of medicine for an unspecified issue.
+Clara has her own secrets, seen taking some type of medicine for an unspecified illness.

 Isaac focuses on results from M dwarf stars, believing it to be a niche that no one else will bother with.
-When Clara finds a promising exoplanet, Isaac sneaks into the university in the night and lies to the telescope operators in Chile, claiming to have permission from his friend Charlie (Ennis Esmer), to get more data on the planet.
+When Clara finds a promising exoplanet, Isaac sneaks into the university in the night and lies to the telescope operators in Chile, claiming to have permission from his friend Charlie, to get more data on the planet.

 Charlie is furious, but also intrigued by the data results.
 He advises Isaac to contact Rebecca, Isaac's ex-wife, who holds an endowed chair at Caltech.
 Clara convinces Isaac to contact Rebecca, despite his reluctance.
 The upheaval in their lives is finally revealed, when Rebecca tells Isaac that finding life will not bring back their dead baby son.
 She gets him some time on the Keck telescope.
 This results in proving that they have found a habitable planet candidate.

-Clara is falling in love with Isaac, but he has become jaded about love or anything else that can not be scientifically proven.
+Clara is falling in love with Isaac, but he has become jaded about love or anything else that cannot be scientifically proven.
 She kisses him, then abruptly backs off when he starts to respond.
-When Charlie's wife has a baby, Isaac pontificates on how a minuscule change took his own son, and could equally change the entire universe.
-Clara reminds him that those same minuscule changes did result in his son existing at all.
-This leads to them finally becoming a couple.
+After Charlie's wife delivers a baby at the hospital, Isaac muses dejectedly that the entire universe is a "cosmic accident" based on luck, with one minuscule variation being able to alter existence of an atom, a planet, or indeed his own son.
+Clara reminds him that those same changes did result in the universe going the way it went and in his son existing at all - and that the atoms making up his son's body aren't gone, but have only changed.
+After that Isaac and Clara finally become a couple.